mcrespoae/one-max-genetic-algorithm-python/README.md

 The genetic algorithm employs concurrent processing techniques for parallel execution, enhancing runtime performance.

 ## Testing
-The code is equipped with comprehensive unit tests to ensure reliability.
+The code is equipped with comprehensive unit and integration tests to ensure reliability.
 They can be executed by using the Make command:
 ```bash
 make test
 ```
 ## Rust implementation
-I've also developed this repository in [Rust](https://github.com/mcrespoae/one-max-genetic-algorithm-python), achieving an average execution time that's 3.4 times faster compared to Python.
+I've also developed this repository in [Rust](https://github.com/mcrespoae/one-max-genetic-algorithm-python), achieving an average execution time that's 3.4 times faster compared to vanilla Python.

 ## Contributors